 Artistic storytelling practices have potential to enlarge our space of experience in the present by creating new possibilities of experience, thought and imagination: they can transform the ways in which we, through our understandings of the past, orient ourselves to the future and imagine the yet-to-be.

 Semprun’s fiction is thus ethically valuable because it draws us into a web of potential experience.
 Firstly, we are invited to share in the experience of the past as it was lived and understood by the author.
 Secondly, through this imaginative exchange with the other’s experiences we are invited to cultivate our own sense of self-understanding and world-making.
 Lastly, we are challenged to engage with the author’s own process of self-understanding and world-making in light of the interpretative bias fiction inherently imposes.
 What Semprun presents through narrative fiction is already the interpretation of an interpretation; it is the individual interpretation of a singular experience presented through storied narratives to the reader who interprets this interpretation in line with their own inner narratives of the world.
 In return, Semprun’s own engagement with this process of sense-making is self-reflexive.
 He often returns to previous narratives in later works to make comments or corrections, so that the creative process itself becomes interwoven with the processes of interpreting and reinterpreting his own experiences.
 Through the dialogic storytelling of his own experiences – his active and explicit mediation of the narrative both at the point of writing and later as a reader of his own works – he comes to reinterpret his own life story.
-Yet, in Semprun’s fiction, as we will see, the ethical potential of storytelling is not simply ethical insofar as it communicates experience and understanding, but also insofar as it .
+Yet, in Semprun’s fiction, as we will see, the ethical potential of storytelling is not simply ethical insofar as it communicates experience and understanding, but also insofar as it suspends communication.
 In other words, Semprun does not use fiction to ‘fill in the gaps’ or to obscure a narrative void, but rather to articulate where the experiential gaps are, even in fiction.
 I suggest that the ethical value of Semprun’s fiction comes precisely from the ways in which it maintains the exchange of unexperienced experience as unexperienced, with particular attention here to the experience of death.

 Unexperienced Experience